1240446371/Sep-NMS-REC/README.md

 # other codings：
 The tools and lib directories contain various experiments and attempts of our method under different settings and parameter configurations.

-containing the test part， you can follow the RefNMS： [Ref-NMS](https://github.com/ChopinSharp/ref-nms)
+For the test part， you can follow the RefNMS： [Ref-NMS](https://github.com/ChopinSharp/ref-nms)

 ## Pretrained Models